sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 ### Dependency Presence

-As a developer using NodeJS you should be know to package.json [dependencies](https://docs.npmjs.com/files/package.json#dependencies) and [devDependencies](https://docs.npmjs.com/files/package.json#devdependencies).
+As a Node.js developer, you probably already know about package.json [dependencies](https://docs.npmjs.com/files/package.json#dependencies) and [devDependencies](https://docs.npmjs.com/files/package.json#devdependencies).
 This condition works over the presence or absence of dependencies in both fields.

 You may use `+` to trigger when the dependency is added and `-` when the dependency is removed.